sodadata/docs/soda-cl/reference.md

   - values in (cat) must exist in customers_europe (cat2)
 ```

+Refer to [Troubleshoot SodaCL]({% link soda-cl/troubleshoot.md %}#filter-not-passed-with-reference-check) to address challenges specific to reference checks with dataset filters.

 <br />

 ## Go further

+* Problems with reference checks and dataset filters?
+Refer to [Troubleshoot SodaCL]({% link soda-cl/troubleshoot.md %}#filter-not-passed-with-reference-check).
 * Learn more about [SodaCL metrics and checks]({% link soda-cl/metrics-and-checks.md %}) in general.
 * Learn more about [Comparing data using SodaCL]({% link soda-cl/compare.md %}).
 * Use a [schema check]({% link soda-cl/schema.md %}) to discover missing or forbidden columns in a dataset.